esfx/esfx/docs-sources/overwrite/collections-multimap.md

 ---
-uid: collections-multimap
+uid: '@esfx/collections-multimap!'
 ---

-Provides the @"collections-multimap.MultiMap" class, a collection class that maps a single key to multiple values.
+Provides the @"@esfx/collections-multimap!MultiMap:class" class, a collection class that maps a single key to multiple values.

 # Overview